mongodb/docs/mongodb/source/reference/javascript.rst

    :param boolean readOnly: Optionally restricts a user to read-privileges
                             only.
 Defaults to false.

-   Use this command to create new database users, by specifying a username, password as arguments to the command.
+   Use this function to create new database users, by specifying a username, password as arguments to the command.
 If you want to restrict this user to only have read-only privileges; however, this defaults to false.